jxjo/Xoptfoil2/docs/index.md

 ## About the project

-Xoptfoil2 is the successor of the awesome Xoptfoil by Daniel Prosser and [Xoptfoil-JX](https://github.com/jxjo/Xoptfoil-JX/tree/master), a branch of the original Xoptfoil.
+Xoptfoil2 is the successor of the awesome [Xoptfoil by Daniel Prosser](https://github.com/montagdude/Xoptfoil).
 The objectives of the project are:
+- generate high-end airfoils with smooth, clean geometry ready for CAD use
-- building a robust and reliable airfoil optimization kernel supporting future extensions in various aspects.
+- provide a CLI command-line tool for airfoil optimization
-- an airfoil optimizer GUI, which allows to define, visualize and analyze an optimization task - WiP
+- serve as the optimization engine in [AirfoilEditor](https://github.com/jxjo/AirfoilEditor) with a graphical UI for airfoil optimization

 Jochen Guenzel